How to Braai (or BBQ) the Perfect Aussie Steak – Cuts & Tips

 • Where it’s from: Neck and shoulder.

-• Flavour & texture: Intense beef flavour, lots of connective tissue.
+• Flavour and texture: Intense beef flavour, lots of connective tissue.

 Your choice of fuel shapes your flavour.

 • Braai: Hardwood like ironbark or gidgee for deep smoke and steady heat.
-Wait until coals are grey-white before cooking.
+Wait until coals are grey-white before cooking, and keep long-handled tools nearby so your hands stay clear of the heat.

-• Charcoal BBQ: Lump charcoal for clean burn and good heat control.
+• Charcoal BBQ: Lump charcoal for a clean burn and good heat control.

 Seasoning Simply